arjunkavungal/fitness/README.md

 ## 🧐 About <a name = "about"></a>

 Write about 1-2 paragraphs describing the purpose of your project.
+I am analyzing fitness data.

 ## 🏁 Getting Started <a name = "getting_started"></a>